Baseball’s 10 Most Famous Celebrity Wives

 Chuck Finley and Tawny Kitaen

 Finley was a handsome 200-game winner over 17 years of play, mostly with the California/Anaheim Angels, who caught the attraction of Kitaen—who in 1984 gained widespread exposure as Tom Hanks’ fiancé in Bachelor Party.
 The role looked to be a launching pad for an actress who had the looks and grace to become American’s next screen sweetheart, but instead she devolved into soft-porn junk like The Perils of Gwendoline in the Land of the Yik-Yak and sultry video music cameos for the heavy metal band Whitesnake.
 She also had quite the temper, as Finley—whom she married in 1997—found out five years later after being on the painful end of an excessive face-kicking from Kitaen and her high heels.
 Needless to say, a messy divorce ensued, during which Kitaen admitted to painkiller abuse.
-Fortunately, the two have since reconciled—they’re still divorced—and often get together with their two daughters.
+The two eventually reconciled—they didn’t remarry—and often got together with their two daughters.
+(A sad update: Kitaen died at age 59 on May 7, 2021.)

 Ray Knight and Nancy Lopez